maxnyla/muffin-tastic/README.md

 - As a user, I want to see the difficulty level of muffin recipes at first glance without having to open their respective cards.

-## Database <a name="db"></a>
+## Database Design<a name="db"></a>

-For this project I have used a MongoDB database by installing Flask PyMongo and creating a new database called Muffindb.
+A MongoDB database has been used for this project, by installing Flask PyMongo and creating a new database in Mongo called Muffindb.
+The usual deployment was followed with Flask in order to communicate with MongoDb through PyMongo

 The Muffindb consists of 4 Collections and its structure can be found below:

 ### Categories ###

-** Documents included within this collection:**
+**Documents included within this collection:**

 - Category_name: Sweet